Check out our breakdown of Insightly vs Pipedrive based on features, cost, and other criteria to see if either CRM is right for your needs.

 The data presented in our screenshots have been created for the sole purpose of showcasing CRM reporting.
 Therefore, it may be imperfect or otherwise unlikely in a real-world scenario.

 Who Should Track This Metric: Sales and marketing teams that want to measure the percentage of leads that convert into customers.

 Close rate measures the percentage of prospects that converted into to a customer.
 This is an important metric for salespeople to track and see how they are individually performing, but also good for sales managers to track overall performace.
 It is also an important metric for marketers to ensure the leads they’re generating are high quality.

 The basic formula for close rate is:

 Close Rate = (# of conversions / # of prospects) x 100

 This formula can also be adapted to any marketing channel.
-For instance, when tracking a conversion rate for an email campaign, the “prospects” in this case would be the total number of emails sent.
-Meanwhile, figuring out the conversion rate for a landing page would involve dividing total conversions by the number of site visitors.
+For instance, when tracking a close rate for an email campaign, the “prospects” in this case would be the total number of emails sent.
+Meanwhile, figuring out the close rate for a landing page would involve dividing total conversions by the number of site visitors.

-There is no universal standard when it comes to determining an ideal conversion rate, as average conversion rates vary among industries and marketing channels.
+There is no universal standard when it comes to determining an ideal close (aka conversion) rate, as average conversion rates vary among industries and marketing channels.